getyoti/yoti-wordpress/README.md

 ### By importing the plugin into your project

+1. Download the Yoti plugin from [wordpress.org](https://wordpress.org/plugins/yoti/)
-1. Log on to your Wordpress Admin Dashboard e.g. `https://www.wordpressurl.org.uk/wp-admin`
+2. Log on to your Wordpress Admin Dashboard e.g. `https://www.wordpressurl.org.uk/wp-admin`
-2. Navigate to `Plugins > Add New`
+3. Navigate to `Plugins > Add New`
-3. Search for Yoti, install and activate the plugin
+4. Search for Yoti, install and activate the plugin

 ### By using this repository (For MacOS and Linux users)